Triclysm/Previewer-Legacy/README.md

 Triclysm works on Windows, Linux, and OSX, and requires SDL and OpenGL support.
 Firmware for Atmel microcontrollers will be provided in the future, as well as hardware schematics for building a physical LED cube (more information coming soon).

-Note that this is the legacy version of Triclysm Previewer.
-A new version is in development, which will use SDL2 and have modern OpenGL support, as well as a proper GUI (instead of using the scripting console included now).
-The new version of Triclysm will also use Python as the animation scripting language instead of Lua.

 -------

 ## Compiling